 Does this mean you should run to the nearest pet store and buy a cat, bird, or fish?
 Though preliminary research suggests that pet ownership may be beneficial to your health, you need to make sure that the pet you choose fits in with your lifestyle, habits, experience, and expectations.
-Because pets are completely dependent on you for everything, it’s important to make sure that you’re willing to commit to the responsibilities they entail.
+Because pets are completely dependent on you for everything, it’s important to make sure that you’re willing to commit to the responsibilities they entail, including the expense.
 If you’ve never had a pet before, consider starting with a pet that doesn't need much attention before jumping right into dog or cat ownership.

 American Society for the Prevention of Cruelty to Animals

 Allen K, Blascovich J, Mendes W. Cardiovascular reactivity and the presence of pets, friends, and spouses: the truth about cats and dogs.
 Psychosom Med.
 2002;64(5):727-739.

 Pets and children.
 American Academy of Child & Adolescent Psychiatry website.
 Available at: http://www.aacap.org/AACAP/Families_and_Youth/Facts_for_Families/Facts_for_Families_Pages/Pets_And_Children_75.aspx.
 Updated May 2013.
 Accessed June 6, 2016.